 - 4 Oreos, cut in half

-- Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed
+- In a separate bowl combine the remaining dry ingredients and sift together the flour, baking powder, and salt.
+Add half the dry ingredients, and half the milk, and beat on low speed just until the flour starts to incorporate.
+Repeat until all ingredients are added and combined.
+Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - In a large Ziploc bag, crushed the Oreos into small pieces using a rolling pin or something similar.
 Fold the crushed Oreos into the cake batter.

-- For the chocolate fudge frosting: In a microwave-safe bowl, melt the chocolate in the microwave at 50% power in 30-second increments, stirring each time until the chocolate is melted.
+- In a microwave-safe bowl, melt the chocolate in the microwave at 50% power in 30-second increments, stirring each time until the chocolate is melted.
 Stir until completely smooth.
 Set aside to cool.

-- Cut the butter into pieces.
+- Cut the butter into 1 tablespoon size pieces.
 Using the paddle attachment, whip butter for 3-4 minutes, scraping down the bowl occasionally.
-Beat until butter look light in color.
-Next, beat the cocoa powder into the butter until well mixed.
-Scrape down the sides of the bowl.
+Beat until the butter in whipped and airy.
+Next, beat the cocoa powder into the butter until well-mixed, scrape down the sides of the bowl as needed.

 - Alternate adding 1 cup of powdered sugar at a time with the liquid ingredients: vanilla extract & heavy cream.
 Ensure the powdered sugar is well combined, and whip for 1-2 minutes before adding more powdered sugar.

 - Next, pour in the melted chocolate and beat on slow speed until incorporated.
 Then, increase the speed to medium-high and beat for another 2-3 minutes to whip additional air into the frosting.
-Once ready, place the frosting in a large piping bag.
+Once ready, place the frosting in a large piping bag and set aside.

-- For the Oreo frosting: Cut the butter into pieces.
-Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
-Beat the butter until it looks lighter in color.
+- Cut the butter into 1 tablespoon size pieces.
+Using the paddle attachment, whip butter for 3-4 minutes, scraping down the bowl occasionally.
+Beat until the butter is whipped and airy.

-- In a food processor, grind the Oreos into a fine crumb.
-Add the crushed Oreos to the frosting along with the heavy whipping cream.
-Slowly beat the crumbs into the frosting then beat at a high speed for 60 seconds.
+- In a food processor, grind the Oreos into fine crumbs then add to the frosting and slowly beat the crumbs into the frosting then beat at a high speed for 60 seconds.

 - Place the frosting in a large piping bag (about ¾ full) fitted with a piping tip 789.
 If you don’t have one, use a large open round tip.

-- To assemble this cake, level off your cakes by removing any domes.
-Place a dollop of frosting on your cake board and place the bottom layer of cake over that.
+- Use a cake leveler or serrated knife to cut the domes off the top of the cake.
+Place a dollop of frosting on the cake board and place the bottom layer of cake on top of that.

 - Allow the ganache to set for 20-30 minutes at room temperature.
-Garnish with remaining Oreo buttercream and Oreo cookies.
+Garnish with remaining Oreo frosting and Oreo cookies.